You know how tempting it is to grab that bucket of premixed tile mastic off of the shelf for your tile project.

 Think about it.
 They come in a bucket.
 Mastic doesn’t dry unless you open the lid and let the air in.

-So, what happens when you spread the premixed mortar over the floor and then put a great big, impervious porcelain tile over it?
+So, what happens when you spread the premixed mortar over the floor and then put a large format tile over it?

 Essentially, you’re putting the “lid” back on the bucket.
 Therefore, the bigger the tile, the longer to dry.